 Any of these tea sandwiches would be appropriate for a little girl’s princess, fairy or another birthday party with a feminine, dainty theme.

-- Spread apricot jam on the toast, then insert a slice of ham.
+- Spread apricot jam on the toast, then inserts a slice of ham

 Go Green Tea Sandwiches